luizdener/luizdener/README.md

 ### Hi there 👋

+My name is Luiz Dener, i've studying IT since 2021 with focus on back-end development!
+I currently have knowledge in Python, Java and SQL.

+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/luiz-dener-7154b2215)

 <!--
 **luizdener/luizdener** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.